 In Scope

-- Direct Capacity Status Check: This is a one-to-one query where a Referral Source or, more commonly, a Coordinating Platform queries a specific CBO about its capacity.
+Direct Capacity Status Inquiry: This is a one-to-one query where a Referral Source or, more commonly, a Coordinating Platform queries a specific CBO about its capacity.
 This query may be repeated with multiple CBOs until one with available capacity is found, at which point the referral process is completed.
-This is the primary workflow supported in STU 3.0.
+The direct capacity status query use case does not share any identifying information about the individual.
+If more information about the individual is needed for the CBO to respond to a capacity inquiry, then a referral workflow should be used.

 Out of Scope